 - Eat more fruits, vegetables, and low-fat dairy.

 - Limit salt.

 - Avoid caffeine (found in sodas, tea, coffee, and energy drinks).

 - Avoid alcohol.

-Getting regular exercise for 30–60 minutes at least 3 times a week.
-Kids with severe hypertension should not do any weightlifting or power-lifting, bodybuilding, or strength training until their blood pressure is under control and a doctor says it's OK.
+- Try to exercise for 30–60 minutes at least 3 times a week.
+But teens with severe hypertension should not do any weightlifting or power-lifting, bodybuilding, or strength training until their blood pressure is under control and a doctor says it's OK.

 If diet and exercise changes do not improve the blood pressure, doctors may prescribe medicine.

 It's important to follow the advice of your care team.
 A healthy diet and exercise, taking medicine if needed, and getting regular blood pressure checks can help you stay healthy.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.

 © 1995-2022 KidsHealth® All rights reserved.
 Images provided by iStock, Getty Images, Corbis, Veer, Science Photo Library, Science Source Images, Shutterstock, and Clipart.com